 Cross References

 1 Kings 19 clarifies the gospel by showing that even faithful servants are weak, limited, and in need of sustaining grace.
 Elijah’s despair points to the need for a greater Servant who will not turn away from the appointed path.
-God’s preservation of the seven thousand anticipates the grace by which God keeps a people for Himself.
-In Christ, God answers the deepest covenant crisis not merely by recommissioning prophets, but by sending His Son to bear sin, rise from death, pour out the Spirit, and sustain His servants to the end.
+God’s preservation of the seven thousand anticipates the grace by which God keeps a people for himself.
+In Christ, God answers the deepest covenant crisis not merely by recommissioning prophets, but by sending his Son to bear sin, rise from death, pour out the Spirit, and sustain his servants to the end.

 - Elijah’s collapse shows that even zealous servants cannot stand by their own strength.